-- b) A criterion based letter grade for School Assessed Tasks (SAT), if applicable. - c) A normalised score for that study, determined by detailed examination and school assessed results, and indicating the student's rank in comparison with others in the study.
+- a) A criterion based letter grade for School Assessed Coursework (SAC) in that study. - b) A criterion based letter grade for School Assessed Tasks (SAT), if applicable. - c) A normalised score for that study, determined by detailed examination and school assessed results, and indicating the student's rank in comparison with others in the study.
 This will be a numerical mark out of 50 with the distribution of marks reflecting a mean of 30 and a standard deviation of seven.